Yang Liu (boxer)

 Yang Liu (杨柳 (Yáng Liǔ); born 20 May 1992) is a Chinese boxer.
-Liu won a medal at the 2019 AIBA Women's World Boxing Championships.
+Yang won a medal at the 2019 AIBA Women's World Boxing Championships.
 The reigning Welterweight World Champion of 2023, she represented China at the 2024 Summer Olympics and won three fights to make it through to the final where she lost to Imane Khelif, therefore taking the silver medal.